Sexual assaults on campus

 What is the difference between a criminal and civil case?

-The goal of a criminal case is to have the perpetrator of a crime charged by police and have them face criminal proceedings.
+The goal of a criminal case is to have the perpetrator of a crime charged by the police and have them face criminal proceedings.
 This means that a person who is sexually assaulted must report the crime to the police in order to pursue criminal justice.
 Once a report has been made, police can conduct a criminal investigation into the matter before proceeding to court.

-A civil claim is usually against the organisation who had a duty of care towards the victim, such as a university or college.
+A civil claim is usually against the organisation that had a duty of care towards the victim, such as a university or college.
 A civil claim can help a survivor of sexual violence access compensation for injuries that may include emotional damages, medical expenses, and other remedies including a letter of apology.